sammmlow/ORBITM/README.rst

 You can fill in your spacecraft and orbit parameters through the GUI.
 The plotter will also plot thrusters of your choice as specified in the "thrusters.txt" file on the main Orbit.M directory.

 Now, you can hit **Run ORBITM**, and it will output a ΔV report as a text file, and plot the altitude profile and the locus of thruster requirements that satisfy your mission (in terms of the required fuel mass against specific impulse or ISP).
 Example plots are shown below, with plots in blue ran under the fast algorithm (Sam's), and plots in orange ran under the more precise orbit model in STK.
+All manoeuvres are assumed to be impulsive, and triggered only when the nominal altitude crosses the orbit maintenance tolerance band.

 .. image:: https://raw.githubusercontent.com/sammmlow/ORBITM/master/docs/_images/orbmgui_full.jpg